 Georgia State University: Perimeter College – Dunwoody Campus, 2101 Womack Rd, Dunwoody, GA 30338, Building N-C

-- David Fulmer’s Fiction Workshop Part 2 in Building N-C auditorium: 11:00 a.m.-12:30 p.m. (members only)
+- David Fulmer’s Fiction Workshop Part 5 in Building N-C auditorium: 11:00 a.m.-12:30 p.m. (members only)

-- Setting as a Character
+- The Pen as a Sword

 As the author of eleven novels and a novella, Fulmer has won the Shamus Award for Best First Novel and a Benjamin Franklin Award, and has been nominated for an LA Times Book Prize, the Barry Award, the Falcon Award, and the Shamus Award for Best Novel.
 His books have received excellent reviews from, among others, The New York Times, USA Today, The San Francisco Chronicle, The Washington Post, The Boston Globe, and Publishers Weekly, and in addition to audiobook versions, have been translated into French, Italian, Japanese, and Turkish.

 The Day Ends at Dawn, his twelfth novel and the seventh and final installment in his acclaimed Storyville series, will be released in January by Crescent City Books.
 He has been a journalist, an Army photographer, a welder, and a bartender.
 A native of central Pennsylvania, he lives in Ormewood Park with his wife, Sansanee Sermprungsuk.

 - Nosh & Networking for members and visitors, and book-signing for David Fulmer, in Building N-C café: 12:30-1:30 p.m.

 - Meeting for members and visitors in Building N-C auditorium: 1:30-3:45 p.m.

 Judy Goldman, May 2019 guest speaker #1: